-The Blue Whale Study (BWS) is a not-for-profit charitable research and education institution, an incorporated association registered with the Australian Charities and Not-for-profits Commission.
+The Blue Whale Study (BWS) is a not-for-profit incorporated association and charitable research and education institution registered with the Australian Charities and Not-for-profits Commission.
 BWS is also an Approved Research Institute (ARI) endorsed by CSIRO.

 The Committee has five members, each of whom brings varying expertise to the Committee ranging from scientific research, legal and planning, and business administration.